EuropeOSS/what/README.md

 Berlin, Amsterdam, Brussels, Prague, Rome, Barcelona and dozens if not hundres more!

 By exposing and bringing these places together, we can support each other, collaborate and discuss, altogether shaping a brighter future for the digital Europe.

+## When?

+Initial efforts will be launched early 2020.

 ## I want to help!